 "You have the opportunity to be heard, orally or in writing, before any action to be taken by the Board of Directors or a tribunal appointed by the Board of Directors.
 To he heard, you must make a written request for a hearing.
-The request or the response must be filed with the Board of Directors or its designee not later than ten (10) days after being served with the Notice if the violation is not one which the Board has determined threatens public health and safety.
-The request or the response must be filed with the Board of Directors or its designee not later than seventy-two (72) hours after being served with the Notice if the violation is one which the Board has determined threatens public health and safety.
-Your request or response must respond to the charges set forth in the Notice of Violation.
+The request or the response must be filed with the Board of Directors or its designee not later than ten (10) days after being served with the notice, if the violation is not one which the Board has determined threatens public health and safety.
+The request or the response must be filed with the Board of Directors or its designee not later than seventy-two (72) hours after being served with the Notice of Violation, if the violation is one which the Board has determined threatens public health and safety.
+Your request or response must respond to the charges set forth in the Complaint.
 If you fail to file a request for hearing or a response within the time specified, the Board of Directors may proceed with or without a hearing, at its discretion.
 The Board of Directors may interpret your failure to request a hearing or respond constitutes a no-contest plea to the Notice of Violation."

-- 6. Hearing.
-If the Respondent files a written request for hearing, the Board shall set the matter for hearing after reasonable efforts to coordinate a convenient date and time with the Respondent, which may be the next regularly scheduled meeting of the Board, but in no event sooner than ten (10) days after mailing a Notice of Hearing outlined below, unless the violation is one which the Board has determined threatens public health and safety.
-Each hearing shall be held at the scheduled time, place, and date.
-The Board may, in its discretion, grant a continuance.
+6. Hearing.
+If the Respondent files a written request for hearing, the Board shall set the matter for hearing after reasonable efforts to coordinate a convenient date and time with the Respondent, which may be the next regularly scheduled meeting of the Board, but in no event sooner than ten (10) days after mailing a Notice of Hearing outlined below, unless the violation is one which the Board has determined threatens public health and safety. hearing shall be held at the scheduled time, place and date.
+The Board may, in its discretion, grant a continuance(s).
 The Board may: (a) exercise its discretion as to the specific manner in which a hearing shall be conducted; (b) question witnesses and review evidence; and (c) act as it may deem appropriate or desirable to permit the Board to reach a just decision.
+Neither the Complainant nor the Respondent must be in attendance at the hearing, but both are encouraged to attend either personally or through a designated representative (including counsel).
+Any party may elect not to present argument or evidence at the hearing.
 Action taken by the Board shall be fair and reasonable taking into consideration all of the relevant facts and circumstances.
-Each hearing shall be open to attendance by all Owners, unless otherwise determined by the board pursuant to C.R.S. § 38-33.3-308(4)(e), which allows the Board to hold a disciplinary hearing regarding an Owner in executive or closed session.
-If the disciplinary hearing is held in an executive or closed-door session, the Owner may request and receive the results of any vote taken at the relevant meeting. - 7.
-Notice of Hearing.
+Each hearing shall be open to attendance by all Owners, unless otherwise determined by the board pursuant to C.R.S. § 38-33.3-308(4)(e), which allows the Board to hold a disciplinary hearing regarding a Owner in executive or closed session.
+If the disciplinary hearing is held in an executive or closed-door session, the Owner may request and receive the results of any vote taken at the relevant meeting.

+7. Notice of Hearing.
 If the Respondent files a written request for hearing, a notice of hearing in substantially the following form shall be mailed to or served upon the Respondent, as set forth above, at least ten (10) days prior to the hearing date, unless the violation is one which the Board has determined threatens public health and safety.
 Additional information may be included in the Notice of Hearing at the discretion of the Board.